jonwillits/intro_to_bcs/CH10/lab10.md

 - Can the single layer network learn this grouping?
 Explain?
 (3 PTS)

 ## 3.2.
 Adding 1 hidden layer (9 POINTS TOTAL)
-Stay on the circle dataset.
+Stay on the circle dataset 3.
 - Add a single hidden layer, with two hidden units.
-Train Dataset 2 and 3.
+Train Dataset 3.
 Can it solve the problem now?
 Explain.
 (2 POINTS)
 - Continue to add hidden units (just units, not more layers) until it can solve the problem.
 How many did you need?
 (2 POINTS)
 - What pattern did you notice for when it can solve the problem?
 Hint: In class we talked about two interpretations of hidden layers and what they do.
 (2 POINTS)
 - Given your explanation, how many hidden units do you think you should need to solve Dataset 2?
 Why (2 POINTS)